dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 - **Password expiration (days):** Select the number of days before the user&#39;s password expires and they must create a new one.
 - **Remember password history:** Use this setting in conjunction with **Prevent reuse of previous passwords** to restrict the user from creating previously used passwords.
 - **Prevent reuse of previous passwords:** If **Remember password history** is selected, specify the number of previously used passwords that cannot be re-used.
-- **Require a password when the device returns from an idle state:** This setting should be used together with the in the **Minutes of inactivity before password is required** setting.
-The end-users are prompted to enter a password to access a device that has been inactive for the time specified in the **Minutes of inactivity before password is required** setting.
+- **Require a password when the device returns from an idle state:** This setting should be used together with the **Minutes of inactivity before password is required** setting.
+The end users are prompted to enter a password to access a device that has been inactive for the time specified in the **Minutes of inactivity before password is required** setting.

 ### Encryption